knative/docs/blog/releases/announcing-knative-v0-22-release.md

 ### Highlights

-- Serving Domain Mapping improves multi-tenency support to avoid domain name 'squatting' in cluster.
+- Serving Domain Mapping improves multi-tenency support to avoid domain name to be claim by users that don't legitimately owns them in cluster.
-- Eventing now allows Trigger users to set another namespace's Subscriber
+- Eventing now allows subscribers and triggers from different namespaces to be used together.
-- Eventing kafka broker now Kubernetes's minimum version is 1.18
+- 1.18 is now the minimum Kubernetes version required to use the Apache Kafka broker with Knative Eventing v0.22.
 - Eventing kafka now supports the ability to choose between ordered and unordered delivery
-- The CLI `kn` 0.22.0 comes with some bug fixes and minor feature enhancements.
+- The CLI `kn` v0.22.0 comes with some bug fixes and minor feature enhancements.
 It's mostly a polishing release.
-If you are using the client API, there is a breaking change that was needed to align with Kubernetes client API's
+If you are using the Client API, there is a breaking change that was needed to align with Kubernetes Client API's
-- There are two new CLI plugins align with 0.22 release, [kn-plugin-admin](https://github.com/knative-sandbox/kn-plugin-admin) and [kn-plugin-source-kafka](https://github.com/knative-sandbox/kn-plugin-source-kafka)
+- There are two new CLI plugins align with v0.22 release, [kn-plugin-admin](https://github.com/knative-sandbox/kn-plugin-admin) and [kn-plugin-source-kafka](https://github.com/knative-sandbox/kn-plugin-source-kafka)
-- The Knative Operator release with some bug fixes, and supports the latest version of knative serving and eventing.
+- The Knative Operator v0.22 release contains bug fixes, and supports version v0.22 of Knative Serving and Knative Eventing.

 ### Serving v0.22